-Did you know that once the Denver Rio Grande Railroad travelled all the way to Ouray at least a couple of times a day?
+Did you know that once the Denver Rio Grande Railroad traveled all the way to Ouray at least a couple of times a day?
 Transporting passengers and precious metals to and from the Rocky Mountains, the railroad was a large contribution to the revenue coming into and out of the San Juans.

 Ridgway Railroad Museum transports each traveller back as The Denver & Rio Grande Railroad journeyed across the western states, changing the concept of transportation until it eventually was replaced in this area by highways and the automobile.

-Explore the rise and fall of the rails in Southwest Colorado, through photographs, models, and historical documents as you are transported to the early days of mass transit and the trials and achievments of the Denver Rio GrandeRailway.
+Explore the rise and fall of the rails in Southwest Colorado, through photographs, models, and historical documents as you are transported to the early days of mass transit and the trials and achievements of the Denver Rio GrandeRailway.